gasvaktin/gasvaktin/README.md

 #### Prices

 List price (price without any discount) can be seen [here](https://www.n1.is/listaverd/), discount price given if you have an N1 business card can be seen [here](https://www.n1.is/eldsneyti).
 We assume these prices to be global for all N1 stations as we can't find station individual prices anywhere.

+### Dælan

+#### Stations

+Station locations are shown on a map on [dælan.is](http://daelan.is/).

+#### Prices

+When asing Dælan, they say they are working on exposing their prices on their page, they hope to have done this before the end of this week (written at 2016-06-05).
+Until then price for them is hard coded and queried for updated prices every three days via social media.

 ### Olís (and ÓB)